+Start the working vehicle.
 Wait a minute or so.
 Depending on the age of the battery and how long since it died, you may need to let the car run for a minute or two to get the jump to work.

 Try starting the dead car.
 If the car doesn't start, allow the working vehicle to charge the battery for an additional minute or two before attempting again.